 Frequently Implied Ignorances (our stab at an F.A.Q.)

 1. No one at Decoder writes on assignment.
 For the most part, we pitch potential subject matter to each other.
-Since many of the site’s volunteers are involved with their own music projects, bands or home imprints of one kind or another, this dynamic feels best to us and prevents any internal ethical conflicts.
+Since many of the site’s volunteers are involved with their own music projects, bands or home imprints of one kind or another, this dynamic feels best to us and prevents most ethical conflicts.

 2. Decoder shuffles physical demos all over the world.
 When unsolicited material arrives, we let our writers know a copy is available and set it aside to ship at our own expense if the writer is interested.
 Feel free to contact us directly about having music considered and if a physical review copy is available, let us know.
 That way, we can all save on shipping, use a little less packaging, and unite music and writer a little more quickly.